alefore/weblog/zettelkasten.md

   between forms like "You should do X", "One should do X", "Do X", etc..
 I don't yet have a good idea for improving this.

+* One very unexpected side-effect is that reading the resulting article often helps me identify improvements to make to the underlying set of notes.
+This often happens in two ways:

+  * I identify partially overlapping ideas that should be merged or bound more strongly.

+  * It helps me reason better about the best underlying structure, often resulting in important refactors to the semilattice in which I organize concepts.

 I haven't had to edit any of these dumps just yet.

 ### Example